PILRAP - Frequently Asked Questions

 When do I have to re-pay my award if I leave the program?

 If you leave your eligible employment before the end of the calendar year, you must inform the Financial Aid Office within thirty (30) days of the change in employment.
-You must then repay the portion of the assistance that corresponds to any period of time during the calendar year in which you did not maintain qualifying employment.
+You may be asked to repay the portion of the assistance that corresponds to any period of time during the calendar year in which you did not maintain qualifying employment.
 The repayment must be made within that same calendar year.